Codes and standards in ventilation

 In many codes, the focus is to minimise energy use under the constraints of providing 'minimally acceptable' indoor air.
 In other words, indoor air quality is being squeezed to its 'minimally acceptable level' while energy conservation has become the objective to maximise.

-So there is much greater probability for poor indoor air quality if building code enforcement leans too heavily on the side of energy conservation and thus endangering the building occupants.
+So, there is a much greater probability for poor indoor air quality if building code enforcement leans too heavily on the side of energy conservation and, thus endangering the building occupants.

 It takes several years to implement the new codes

-There is a time delay between the time a code is issued, and the time states and communities implement and update their codes.
-Therefore, the risk is that the issues and solution is no longer applicable.
+There is a time delay between when a code is issued and when states and communities implement and update their codes.
+Therefore, the risk is that the issues and solutions are no longer applicable.

 Indoor air and health problems are becoming more vulnerable during this adjustment period than they have been in the past.
-Thus, as tightening of building envelopes continues, ventilation requirements may have to play catch up, and homes in the interim will likely be under-ventilated.
+Thus, as building envelopes tighten, ventilation requirements may have to play catch up, and homes in the interim will likely be under-ventilated.

 Lack of an educated public

-The big role plays the public’s perception about ventilation and strong public education is needed to educate about better insulation and tighter windows and proper mechanical ventilation usage - thus leading to education about energy conservation and the need for good indoor air.
+The significant role plays in the public's perception of ventilation, and vital public education is needed to educate about better insulation, tighter windows and proper mechanical ventilation usage — thus leading to education about energy conservation and the need for good indoor air.

 Building standards throughout the world

-Note that these are just examples and we recommned broader search.
+Note that these are just examples, and we recommend a broader search.

 Download Simply EPBD by Swegon Air Academy